hanpq/getps.dev/blog/2020-11-10-where-object-is-slow.md

 One day I had to do such a comparison and I was forced to come up with an alternate way of retrieving matches, so I developed a new function that is much faster than the Where-Object cmdlet.

-Lets say you have a CSV-file containing 50000 rows and 20 columns with one column being a QUID.
+Lets say you have a CSV-file containing 50000 rows and 20 columns with one column being a GUID.
 First you need to create an index:

 ```powershell
 $CSVIndex = $CSV.GUID.ToLower()